Askannz/optimus-manager/README.md

 Run
 * `optimus-manager --switch nvidia` to switch to the Nvidia GPU
-* `optimus-manager --switch intel` to switch to the Intel GPU.
+* `optimus-manager --switch intel` to switch to the Intel GPU and power the Nvidia GPU off
+* `optimus-manager --switch hybrid` to switch to the Intel GPU but leave the Nvidia GPU available for CUDA and [PRIME Render offload](http://download.nvidia.com/XFree86/Linux-x86_64/435.17/README/primerenderoffload.html)
-* `optimus-manager --switch auto` to automatically detect which mode you are currently running and auto-switch to another (will switch to intel if you are in nvidia or hybrid mode, and to nvidia otherwise)
+* `optimus-manager --switch auto` to automatically detect which mode you are currently running and auto-switch to another (will switch to `intel` if you are in `nvidia` or `hybrid` mode, and to `nvidia` otherwise)

-*WARNING :* Switching GPUs automatically logs you out, so make sure you save your work and close all your applications before doing so.
+*WARNING :* Switching mode automatically logs you out, so make sure you save your work and close all your applications before doing so.

 Auto-logout is supported for Gnome, KDE Plasma, Xfce, Deepin, i3, and Openbox.
 You can disable it in the configuration file.
 In that case, the GPU switch will not be effective until the next login.